Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 own needs but also serves as a valuable resource for a diverse range of users facing similar familial circumstances.
-- *"FamContact"* represents my aspiration to bring families closer together, bridging the gap between traditional values and modern lifestyles in today's fast-paced world.
+- *"FamConnect"* represents my aspiration to bring families closer together, bridging the gap between traditional values and modern lifestyles in today's fast-paced world.